doubotis/Monitoring/README.md

 * Tested on Unix Platform Debian.
 * Only in **French** for the moment.
 * **Still in development**.
+* Easy-Intall feature not available for the moment.

 Just put the complete GitHub project on your server in /var/www/ then browse to see the install page.
 Follow the instructions to install greatfully the Monitoring system.